robert-westenberger/knowledgebase/deep-learning/how-deep-learning-works-under-the-hood.md

 If we can solve this problem for the three params of a quadratic function, we'll be able to apply the same approach for other, more complex functions with more params - such as a neural net.
 Let's find the `f` first, and then we'll come back and do the same thing for the MNIST dataset with a neural net.

 We need to define first what we mean by "best".
+We define